santhoshni/liftoff-assignments/C1-Online_Profiles/README.md

 Provide a link to your LinkedIn account here.

 ### Resume
+I talked with my mentor and gave my googledocs shared access(with edit option) to my resume.

 You will need to upload a .PDF of your resume to this repo, or connect with your mentor on an alternate way of submitting your resume.

 > *Your GitHub repository is public* if you do not want to upload your resume to a public facing repository, talk with your mentor about an alternate way to submit this assignment.